IvanZou1/Tiny-Projects/README.md

 - **VowelCount** - The user enters a strings and this program outputs the number of each vowel and the total number of vowels in the strings.
 - **WordCount** - The user enters a strings and this program outputs the total number of words, character, and characters excluding spaces in the strings.

+#### Note:
+- I want to keep each individual class/program separated from one another, so all methods are private and there is repeated code.
+- I hope you have an outstanding day!
+'U' <3